TKuhner/Challenge-4-Code-Quiz-Trevor-Kuhner/README.md

 To use the quiz program, follow these steps:

-    Clone the repository or download the source code files.
+    Load deployed web page, clone the repository, or download the source code files.

     Open the index.html file in a web browser.

-    The quiz will start immediately after the page loads.
+    The quiz will start after clicking the start button.

     Read each question and select the correct answer by clicking on the corresponding option.